Guides

 3. Pull the string taut to the floor at an angle

-4. The point where the string touches the floor is where your oche should be
+4. Where the string touches the floor — that's where your oche goes

 Steel Tip vs Soft Tip — Distance Comparison